anomasahar/Python-Projects/README.md

 - [Guessing Game](02-GuessingGame): A command-line game where the player tries to guess a randomly generated number within a set range.

+- [Bitmap Message](03-BitmapMessage): A program that displays user messages in a pixelated style based on a 2D bitmap template, creating a unique text-based image.

 ## Installation
 To get started with any of the projects, follow these steps: